ohmlabs/ohm/readme.md

 * Adhere to Steve Sauders Rules for High Performance Websites:

 # Installing
-In order to configure a development environment sufficient for running ohm I recommend using our [dock repo](https://github.com/ohmlabs/dock).
-If you are confident that your environment is properly configured installing the app is very easy using [dock](https://github.com/ohmlabs/dock)
+If you are confident that your environment is properly configured skip this, but installing the app is very easy using [dock](https://github.com/ohmlabs/dock)
 ```sh
 # clone the repo to computer for development
 git clone https://github.com/ohmlabs/ohm.git your-repo